FAQs

 Who is eligible for TPEF funding?

-Any entity whether it is a foundation or company ta possesses a active registration at the Aruba Chamber of Commerce.
+Any entity whether it is a foundation or company that possesses an active registration at the Aruba Chamber of Commerce.

-The TPEF funds projects that has the overall objectivity to elevate the Aruba tourism product.
+The Tourism Product Enhancement Fund invests in projects that has the overall objectivity to elevate the Aruba tourism product.

-There are 6 categories an applicant can choose from when submitting a proposal:
+There are 6 categories an applicant can inquire from when submitting a proposal:

 1. Investments